 Use all of your meal plan:

-If you don’t use your entire meal plan — $5.35 for breakfast and $9 for lunch and dinner — then you’re just cheating yourself.
-Even if you’re not super hungry in the moment, use whatever leftover money you have to buy a drink or a snack that can be eaten later so you don’t have to use dining plus when you need a quick snack.
+If you don’t use your entire meal swipes — $5.35 for breakfast and $9 each for lunch and dinner — then you’re cheating yourself.
+Even if you’re not super hungry in the moment, use whatever leftover money you have to buy a bottled drink or a snack that can be eaten later so you don’t have to use dining plus when you need a quick snack.

 Don’t buy full meals with dining plus: